Questions: Contact Sandy Sapienza. Phone - 410-923-6133. E-mail - firstname.lastname@example.org

-Tuesday November 1st (8 AM) thru Sunday November 6th (6 PM)
+Tuesday October 31st (8 AM) thru Sunday November 5th (midnight)

-Tuesday and Wednesday is a BONUS DAYS for those who can come early.
+Tuesday & Wednesday are BONUS DAYS for those who can come early.
 The retreat “officially” begins Thursday evening.

 WHAT: Treat yourself to several days away from the distractions of home.
 We have reserved a spacious room in which to work and enjoy the company of other textile/paper artists.
 Make connections with old and new friends.
 Share ideas, advice and inspiration.